tests-always-included/wick/formulas/README.md

             ;;
     esac

-While executing, the `depends` script will have `WICK_FORMULA_DIR` set to the path of the currently executing formula.
+While executing, the `depends` script will have `WICK_FORMULA_DIR` set to the path of the currently executing formula and `WICK_FORMULA_NAME` will be the name of the formula.

 Explorers